JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 * Yes
 * Yeah, i can do it

+You have to go into work playing defense, else you're going to get tackled over.
+Assume someone is going to ask you for assistance, in order to be prepared when it happens.

 #### 30. Gratitude
 And then remember how fortunate you are and be thankful for everything you have right now.
 I think you're at a stage of your career, where slow and steady progress makes the biggest difference.
 And then what sometimes helps is after a long day at work watch some Midwest Safety[^4] youtube videos, which can help remind you how lucky you are sometimes.